HChristopherNaoyuki/login-page-example-cs/README.md

-# Login Page Example in C#: Snapchat Clone – WPF Login and Chat Interface
+# Login Page Example in C#: Snapchat Clone

 This project is a desktop-based simulation of Snapchat’s login and chat interface, built using Windows Presentation Foundation (WPF) in C#.
 It serves as a demonstration